top of page

 What's Servant Leadership

 Have you ever wondered what servant leadership is?
-Maybe you already understand the basic concepts but have questions about how servant leadership differs from other leadership styles or if a servant leadership approach is appropriate for your team.
+Maybe you already understand the basic concepts.
+But have questions about how servant leadership differs from other leadership styles or if a servant leadership approach is appropriate for your team.
 The costs of poor leadership often show up in the workplace disguised as low employee engagement, a lack of team cohesion and collaboration, high employee turnover, and failed execution.
-Businesses need leaders able to take action amid economic uncertainty and operate effectively in a digital workplace with a diverse workforce.
-This article provides insights into the proven benefits of a servant leadership style for businesses and employees, the dimensions and characteristics that set servant leaders apart, and an example of servant leadership from a global leader in the business services and supplies industry.
+Businesses need leaders who can take action amid growing uncertainty and operate effectively in a complex workplace with a diverse workforce.
+This article provides insights into the proven benefits of servant leadership for elevating leaders and empowering organizational excellence.
+It includes a case study of servant leadership from a global leader in the business services and supplies industry and a leadership style quiz.

 How Servant Leadership Makes a Difference in the Workplace